renatomaia/coutil/README.md

 102593  102311  102265  102712  101846  102398  102741  102334
 ```

-Although [`demo/console.lua`](demo/console.lua) implicitly created a coroutine to execute the script,
+Although [`demo/console.lua`](demo/console.lua) implicitly creates a coroutine to execute the script,
-we did not made use of any multithreading explicitly,
+we did not make use of any multithreading explicitly,
-and just used Coutil function [`system.random`](doc/manual.md#systemrandom-buffer--i--j--mode) as any other module function.
+and just called [`system.random`](doc/manual.md#systemrandom-buffer--i--j--mode) as any other function in a single-threaded script.
 The same way we call [`system.random`](doc/manual.md#systemrandom-buffer--i--j--mode) in this example,
 we can call any other Coutil function described in the [manual](doc/manual.md).
-Check the [demos](demo) for usage examples of other Coutil functions.
+Check the [demos](demo/README.md) for usage examples of other Coutil functions,
+and a version of this [script with the boilerplate](demo/randhist/singlethread.lua) required to be executed without the `console.lua` script.

 If you execute the script above,
 you might notice it can take quite some time to complete.